Optimizing superconductivity: from cuprates via nickelates to palladates

 The theoretically proposed palladates have yet to be synthesized.
 Palladates with a perovskite-like structure \cite{kim2002x,kim2001lapdo3}, however, have already been realized in experiment.
 Then, provided that a reduction process, similar to that of NdNiO$_3$ $\longrightarrow$ NdNiO$_2$, is possible, realizing palladates with PdO$_2$ layers is a promising route for high-$T_{\rm c}$ superconductors.
 Additionally, the possibility to engineer cuprate analogs based on $4d$ materials has been discussed based on AgF$_2$ \cite{Gawraczynski2019} and silver oxides \cite{Hirayama2022}.
 Analyzing the relation between those systems and the ones we are proposing in this letter will offer fresh insight into the design of superconductors.

 {\sl Acknowledgments}---We would like to thank Motoaki Hirayama and Yusuke Nomura for illuminating discussions.
-We acknowledge the financial support by Grant-in-Aids for Scientific Research (JSPS KAKENHI) Grant No. JP21K13887 and JP19H05825 as well as by project P32044 of the Austrian Science Funds (FWF).
+We thank Alaska Subedi for providing us with lower symmetry phase structures of nickelates from Ref.~\onlinecite{Subedi2023}.
+We acknowledge the financial support by Grant-in-Aids for Scientific Research (JSPS KAKENHI) Grant No. JP21K13887 and JP19H05825 as well as by projects P32044 and I5398 of the Austrian Science Funds (FWF).
 Calculations have been done mainly on the Vienna Scientific Cluster (VSC).